 For thousands of years, Wichita served as a gathering place for nomadic people, eventually becoming a trading post along the Chisholm Trail.
 Cattle drives, oil discoveries and aircraft manufacturing are all a part of Wichita’s history and culture, shaping it into the largest city in Kansas.
-Featured below are our must-see choices for exploring our city’s history and heritage.
+Featured below are our must-see moments for exploring our city’s history and heritage.

 In the heart of downtown, the Wichita-Sedgwick County Historical Museum is located in the original 1890 City Hall with its 170-foot tall clock tower.
 With four floors of special and long-term exhibits examining Wichita and Sedgwick County’s rich history and cultural heritage, the museum’s collection of 70,000 artifacts includes a Wichita-built 1916 Jones Six automobile, a full-scale Victorian home interior and many other exhibits embodying the area’s vibrant history from its settlement in the 1860s to today.